Jiroge/Jiroge/README.md

 ### Hi there 👋

-Welcome to my Github, My degree is in statistics.
+Welcome to my Github.
+My degree is in statistics.
 I'm searching for fresh challenges as a junior software developer.
 I'm eager to construct each project with enthusiasm.
 I work on honing my programming abilities every day.
 I was always good at finding solutions to problems, therefore I put a lot of work into finding a solution for your organization.

 <!--
 **Jiroge/Jiroge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.